Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 CloudAhoy is a flight debriefing product for pilots.
 Flight's data is combined with information from a comprehensive suite of aviation resources.
 After the flight a pilot can debrief the flight from the web or on the iPad or iPhone apps (as a service).

-Flight data is collected by CloudAhoy’s app on an iOS or Android device, or can be imported from many devices and applications such as ForeFlight, Bad Elf, Garmin EFIS and more.
+Flight data is collected by CloudAhoy’s app on an iOS device, or can be imported from many devices and applications such as ForeFlight, Bad Elf, Garmin EFIS and more.

 Yes, CloudAhoy is available worldwide (with a few exceptions).